tidyverse/tidyverse.org/content/blog/2020-03-pkgdown-1-5-0/index.markdown

 The individual components (e.g. path, issue number, username) are pasted on the end of these urls so they should have trailing `/`s.

-You don't need to set these links for GitLab, as pkgdown now detects GitLab urls automatically (since they use the same structure as GitHub).
+pkgdown now detects GitLab urls automatically (since they use the same structure as GitHub), so you don't need to set these links if you package is hosted on GitLab, and you've included a link to your source repo in the `URL` or `BugReports` `DESCRIPTION` fields.

-## Deployment

-The new `deploy_to_branch()` builds and deploys a pkgdown site to a branch of the current repository (defaulting to `gh-pages`, for compatibility with GitHub pages).
-This is used in our new GitHub action workflow for automatically building and deploying pkgdown sites - more on that soon, once we release usethis 1.5.0.

 ## Acknowledgements